Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 - Challenges:
   - the pandemic has interrupted lots of science-related workflows and depleted potential funding sources
 - Opportunities:
+  - test-driving transformational responses to the climate emergency
   - increased speed of sharing, e.g. via preprints
   - higher appreciation for remote work
     - opens the door for having international faculty, working from around the globe
+  - higher appreciation of planetary boundaries both inside the research ecosystem and in society at large

 # 8. Any other comments?